Small Business Planning Advice

 - Obtain an Occupation Certificate (OC) on completion of works and prior to commencing to operate your business.
 The OC allows you to occupy and use the building, and verifies that the PCA is satisfied that the building is suitable to occupy or use.

-The PCA is responsible for ensuring a CC has been issued prior to work commending, and that relevant inspections have been undertaken before an OC is issued.
+The Principal Certifier is responsible for ensuring a CC has been issued prior to work commending, and that relevant inspections have been undertaken before an OC is issued.

 After the OC has been issued, you are free to commence.